dns-violations/dnsflagday/2020/index.md

      failure in case of DNS answers bigger than EDNS buffer size chose at the client side.

-- Q: I want to support DNS flag day 2020, what do I do?
+- Q: I want to support DNS Flag Day 2020, what do I do?

   A: Great to hear!
 You can add yourself as a supporter by making a
      [pull request](https://github.com/dns-violations/dnsflagday/pulls) and